🍂 Black Friday Deal – Save up to 60% on your first year with Paymo!

 A project is a one-at-a-time endeavor to create a product or service.
 It has a start and end date and a defined outcome.
 It usually goes through five stages – initiation, planning, execution, monitoring and control, and closure.

-TIP: Check this article to see an example of how you can manage a project from start to finish.
+Tip: Check this article to see an example of how you can manage a project from start to finish.

 Now, here’s the thing that sets them apart: the timeline.
 Unlike a project, a product is not a temporary endeavor.
 It evolves and adapts to the current user’s needs to prove its utility and avoid being retired.
 Hence, it can include several projects that aim to maintain, improve, or diversify it.